-Just like most places around the globe, dining at Walt Disney World both looks and operates differently now.
+Even though the parks are back open, dining at Walt Disney World both looks and operates differently now.

-And while many of the changes are behind-the-scenes and not something you may ever notice, there’s plenty of other things that are both obvious and important for you to understand as you plan your trip.
+And while many of the changes are behind-the-scenes and not something you may ever notice, there’s plenty of other things that are important for you to understand as you plan your trip.

 Here’s what you need to know about how dining at Walt Disney works right now: